Woman-Ochre: Repair and restoration

 One conservator, Laura Rivers, used "gentle heat and tiny dental tools" to reattach paint flakes, "It was ... the most damaged painting that I have ever worked on," she said.
 She found those flakes with a microscope, scattered across the entire painting like "visual noise".
-Rivers was often able to work on only an inch (2.5 cm) of the painting a day.
+Rivers was often able to work on only 2.5 cm of the painting a day.

 Once she had finished that task, Rivers removed two layers of varnish, one added by MoMA in 1974 and the other by the thieves, (Note: She believes the latter did that to improve the painting's appearance.) with solvent mixtures, allowing de Kooning's original colors to return.
 She noted that one of the two varnishes was slightly fluid at room temperature, which had led to the painting collecting much of the dust in the desert air during the time it was in the Alters' home.

 After flattening the canvas so that it could be reattached to the portions left behind in the original frame during the theft, a process that the institute's senior conservator, Ulrich Birkmaier, says took two years, he completed the restoration by reattaching all the sliced canvas fibers.
 Using a very small paintbrush that barely touched the canvas, he painted in gaps left by the cracks, always avoiding any of de Kooning's original work; although he did remove and paint over some areas where the thieves had made "amateurish restoration attempts" of their own.
 In an interview with the Arizona Republic, he compared the painting to a puzzle, where "you only fill in the pieces that are missing."

 While modern viewers will know the painting was stolen, recovered and restored, Birkmaier said, viewers later in the century may not.
 "Hopefully, there's just a painting with some slight scars (that) to the casual viewer won't be visible really", he said of the restoration.
 Writing in The New York Times, Jori Finkel noted a close observer can discern the impressions left by the staples the thieves used to attach the canvas to a new stretcher bar and some unevenness close to the frame where the reattached fibers did not perfectly match.
 "And, if you know where to look, you can probably make out a few of the tears that were repaired, like one beneath the artist's signature."